• Skip to primary navigation

 If you prefer to use a pancake mix, you can use that to replace the flour + baking powder + baking soda + salt.
 Add all the remaining ingredients as specified in the recipe to the pancake mix for a delicious upgrade.

-A stack of banana pancakes with a newspaper and coffee.
+A stack of gluten free banana pancakes with a newspaper and coffee.

 Can I use pancake mix in this recipe?